arjun-k-r/Django_full_stack_social_app/README.md

 Run `python manage.py runserver` for serving the Back-End Application

-Run Gulp Tasks `gulp angular` and `gulp bowe` to inject all dependencies
+Run Gulp Tasks `gulp angular` and `gulp bower` to inject all dependencies

 Run Gulp Tasks `gulp webserver` for serving the Front-End Application